pgRouting/pgrouting/src/driving_distance/doc/pgr_withPoints_dd.rst

 ``pgr_withPointsDD`` - Returns the driving distance from a starting point.

-.. warning:: This is a proposed function!!!
+.. note::  This is a proposed function for version 2.3.

- | Proposed functions that are not officially in the release:
+     - Is not officially in the version 2.2 release.
- |   - name can change
+     - Name could change.
- |   - Signature can change
+     - Signature could change.
- |   - Functionality can change
+     - Functionality will remain.

 .. figure:: ../../../doc/src/introduction/images/boost-inside.jpeg